IMMERSE YOURSELF IN NATURE AT THE ROOST…

 The woodland is home to an array of wildlife and our meadows are a favourite spot for the local deer and badger population.

 In the daytime, sit in the meadow and watch the birds, bees and butterflies – the meadow is planted and designed to encourage wildlife.
 Enjoy identifying some of the wildflowers.
-Here’s some of the ones we’ve found so far: Snow Drops, Primroses, Red Campion, Tufted Vetch, Wild Carrot, Ox Eye Daisy, Red & White Clover, Yarrow, Scabious, Cow Parsley, Dog Rose, Mallow, Cow Slip, Foxglove, Herb Robert, Bluebells, Celandine, Birds Foot Trefoil, Yellow Trefoil, Lesser Trefoil, Germander Speedwell, Starwort, Common Sanfoin, Ribwort Plaintain, Meadow Vetchling, Bird Vetch, Catsear, Knapweed; Yellow Kidney Vetch, Hedge Woundwort, Meadow Buttercup, Selfheal, Yellow Rattle, Poppy, Orange Hawkbit, Chicory, Yellow Great Mullein, Common Knapweed, Speak Thistle, Yellow Sweet Clover, Ladies Smock, Joe-Pye Weed, Burnet Rose, Thyme Leaved Speedwell, Milk Thistle, Hedgerow Crane’s-bill, Doves Foot Crane’s-bill, Heal-all, Snake’s Head Fritillary, Tuberous Comfrey, Borage, Wood Anenome, Sweet Briar, Scarlett Pimpernell and Sweet Violet.
+Here’s some of the ones we’ve found so far: Snow Drops, Primroses, Red Campion, Tufted Vetch, Wild Carrot, Ox Eye Daisy, Red & White Clover, Yarrow, Scabious, Cow Parsley, Dog Rose, Mallow, Cow Slip, Foxglove, Herb Robert, Bluebells, Celandine, Birds Foot Trefoil, Yellow Trefoil, Lesser Trefoil, Germander Speedwell, Greater Stitchwort, Common Sanfoin, Ribwort Plantain, Meadow Vetchling, Bird Vetch, Catsear, Knapweed, Yellow Kidney Vetch, Hedge Woundwort, Meadow Buttercup, Selfheal, Poppy, Orange Hawkbit, Chicory, Yellow Great Mullein, Common Knapweed, Speak Thistle, Yellow Sweet Clover, Ladies Smock, Joe-Pye Weed, Burnet Rose, Thyme Leaved Speedwell, Milk Thistle, Hedgerow Crane’s-bill, Doves Foot Crane’s-bill, Heal-all, Snake’s Head Fritillary, Tuberous Comfrey, Borage, Wood Anemone, Sweet Briar, Scarlett Pimpernel, Sweet Violet, Yellow Rattle, Water Avens, Sanguisorba, Corncockle, Cutleaf Geranium, Lewisflax, Common Fumitory.

 If you can spot another, take a photo and let us know!